issalig/misc/cpcz80adventures.md

 121B 21 00 1A       LD HL,1A00

 ```
-iDSK can also show and hexadecimal view of the file that can be also pasted on  https://onlinedisassembler.com
+iDSK can also show and hexadecimal view of the file.

 ```
 iDSK hello.dsk -h hello.bin